 How to Safely Withdrawal From Topical Steroid Use

 If you or someone you love has been using topical steroids to manage a skin condition or illness of some sort, and you believe that there may be the possibility of Topical Steroid Withdrawal Syndrome, or if you believe you may already be suffering from it, your first stop should be your doctor or health care professional, even facilities and counselors specifically experienced with mitigating withdrawal symptoms.
+If part of your recovery process includes seeking drug rehab in Houston, Austin, or elsewhere in Texas, Infinite Recovery is here to help.

 During the use of particularly potent topical steroids for long periods, the adrenal system may become suppressed to a significant degree.
 In normal situations of use, this adrenal function reduction would usually resolve itself with minimal side effects to the user.
 In severe cases, however, this suppression can lead to an adrenal crisis, which can be deadly.
 By working with experienced professionals, adrenal function can be monitored.
 This can continue through the entire withdrawal to ensure safety the whole time.